Index of American Indian culture

-The Arikaras traded regularly with other tribes of the Great Plains and the Western Plateau.
+The Arikaras had a strong trading relationship with other tribes of the Great Plains and the Western Plateau.
 They especially liked to trade

 corn to nomadic tribes like the Kiowa and

-Lakota Sioux in exchange for bison hides and meat.
+Lakota Sioux in exchange for receiving bison hides and meat.
 Since they had a good

-The Arikaras often used the Indian Sign Language to communicate with their trading partners.
+and influential tribe.
+The Arikaras used the Indian Sign Language to communicate